MooersLab/annotatedBibliography/README.md

 I wrap each paragraph in `\par{\noindent   .... }` to have the paragraphs printed in block format.
 I insert `\vspace{10pt}` between paragraphs to generate a blank line between paragraphs.
 The result is visually pleasing to me.

-Surprisingly, space will flank display math, figures and tables.
+Surprisingly, space will flank display math, figures, code listings, and tables.

 ### Annote fields with multiple paragraphs in BibLaTeX
-You may be using BibLaTeX if you use typst because typst does not support BibTeX.
+You may be using BibLaTeX if you use typist because typist does not support BibTeX.
 BibLaTeX uses different tools then BibTeX to generate the bibliography.
 Its tool `biber` converts blank lines into whitespace early in the processing of the bib file.
 You can start new paragraphs separated by blank lines in an [imported tex file](https://tex.stackexchange.com/questions/488913/how-to-embed-a-review-in-biblatex) that stores a single annotation.
 However, the blank line will be lost in the exported PDF.

-You can use the chicago package, which has added support for [annotated bibliographies](https://tex.stackexchange.com/questions/183743/why-cant-i-get-annotations-in-the-bibliography-here/183917#183917).
+You can use the biblatex-chicago package, which has added support for [annotated bibliographies](https://tex.stackexchange.com/questions/183743/why-cant-i-get-annotations-in-the-bibliography-here/183917#183917).
 You can add `\par` after each paragraph to break the text into paragraphs, but there will be no spacing between paragraphs.
 The result is visually displeasing to me.
 <img width="965" alt="par" src="https://github.com/user-attachments/assets/50e3c510-408a-4eac-89f8-fd8d158ce474">